The Kensington Redondo Beach

 - Be in good health and physically and mentally capable of performing assigned tasks.
 Good physical health and freedom from tuberculosis hall be verified by a health screening performed by a physician not more than (6) months prior to or (7) days following employment.

-- Have current Adult First Aid card at time of employment and maintain throughout length of employment.
+- Have current CNA license and Adult First Aid card at time of employment and maintain throughout length of employment.